edgi-govdata-archiving/100days/README.md

 ## Deployment

-Commits and merges into `master` will be deployed to the production server, current process is:
+Commits and merges into `main` will be deployed to the production server, current process is:

 1. Remove existing `_site` and archived versions `100days.tar.gz` in folder (both of these should not be under version control)
     ```bash